-(This includes: All parts of the ear, nostrils, septum, nipples, navel, genetalia, and surface piercings.)
+This includes: All parts of the ear, nostrils, septum, nipples, navel, genitalia, dermals and surface piercings.

 (This includes: Tongue, lip, labret, cheek, and any mouth webbing.)

-Your jewelry cannot be changed until it is fully healed.
-There is no charge in having an authorized Warrior Piercer change your jewelry when you purchase it at any Warrior store.
-Changing your jewelry may result in damaging your jewelry, or injuring your pierce.
-Check with your piercer to see if you are ready to change to a new piece of jewelry.
+Your jewelry cannot be changed until your piercing is fully healed.
+Changing your jewelry may result in damaging your jewelry or injuring your pierce.
+Check with your Warrior piercer to see if you are ready to change to a new piece of jewelry.

-Clean the site with a pure unscented, non-moisturizing soap such as: Ivory bar soap, Purpose bar soap (dermatologist recommended), or Neutrogena Glycerin Bar Soap.
-Lather the gem/disk with soap, rinse thoroughly.
+Clean the site with a pure, unscented, non-moisturizing soap such as: Ivory bar soap, Purpose bar soap (dermatologist recommended), or Neutrogena Glycerin Bar Soap.
+Lather the gem/disk with soap and rinse thoroughly.
 Occasionally the pierce will secrete a fluid that will dry into a “crust” onto the “gem/disk".
-If this accumulates, clean your jewelry before you clean your pierce by wiping the jewelry with a cotton ball soaked in Hydrogen Peroxide or preservative free saline solution.
+If this accumulates, clean your jewelry before you clean your pierce by wiping the jewelry with a cotton ball soaked in HH2Ocean or a sterile saline solution.
 Once the jewelry is free of all debris, clean the site.

 APPROXIMATE HEALING TIMES:

-· Tongues, Labrets, Prince Alberts, Clit Hood, Inner Labias 6-8 weeks
+· Tongues, Labrets, Prince Alberts, Clit Hood, Inner Labias: 8 weeks

-· Ear lobes, Septums, nipples, Frenums, Eyebrows 6-8 weeks
+· Ear lobes, Septums, nipples, Frenums, Eyebrows: 8 weeks

-· Upper ears, Tragus’, Nostrils, Orbitals, Dydoes, Dermals 6-8 weeks
+· Upper ears, Tragus’, Nostrils, Orbitals, Dydoes, Dermals: 8 weeks

-· Navels, Hafadas,Nipples Outer Labias, Surface Piercings 6-8 weeks
+· Navels, Hafadas,Nipples Outer Labias, Surface Piercings: 8 weeks